 Thank you Lord, for every little thing, every big thing, and every small miracle.
 Thank you for faithful people and your provision in Faithfulness when we are not.
 Thank you, Lord, for churches and paychecks, and tents to build and all of your goodness in plenty and in want.
 You, Lord, You are sufficient.

 Join us in proclaiming God’s provision in our lives in the #dailybread challenge.
-For 2 weeks, add #dailybread in post of people in your lives, places you go, and things you enjoy- recognizing every single thing in our lives comes from God.
+For 2 weeks, add #dailybread in social media posts of people in your lives, places you go, and things you enjoy- recognizing every single thing in our lives comes from God.